Daniel 9: 24-27

 formally presented to the nation in the week before the crucifixion.

-8. This interrupted God's plan for the nation and it was judged so that the final function of the nation as the
+8. This interrupted God's plan for the nation and it and the temple were

 representative of God is postponed until the nation is restored to relationship with the God who created her.